chateight/myfare-copy/README.md

 # raspberry pi myfare card chechin & chat app

-myfare: myfare card application folder(integrate go_chat function @2023/4/30)
+myfare: myfare card application folder(go_chat function was integrated @2023/4/30)

-uid.json file is not presented here, but you can simply create it from its structure
+uid.json file is not presented here, but you can simply create it from its structure like following [
+{"uid": "xxxxxxxxx","name": "yyyy"}
+]
 two *.db files are automatically created

 serial: receive myfare card uid from M5Stackc Plus